 By Magnetism, by Electricity, and in some degree by Galvanism, effects have thus been produced on other bodies, without any remarkable change in the constitution of the bodies employed as instruments in the production of those effects : and in this way it is, that these districts of the field of science appertain, in some respects, to the province of Mechanics.
-But, by the use and application made of them, particularly of Electricity, and most particularly of Galvanism, not only new properties have been observed, but prodigious changes have been made, in the constitution of most sorts of bodies: and in this way it is that they appertain to the province of Chemistry.
-(35.)
+But, by the use and application made of them, particularly of Electricity, and most particularly of Galvanism, not only new properties have been made, in the constitution of most sorts of bodies : and in this way it is that they appertain to the province of Chemistry.

+(58.)
 [Balistics.]
-From a Greek word, which signifies to cast: called also the theory of projectiles, from a Latin word of the same signification.
-The mass projected is either in a solid or in a liquid state: in so far as it is in a solid state, the art of Gunnery is included in it: an art, which, in so far as concerns the motion produced, belongs, since the invention of gunpowder, to Chemistry; and in so far as concerns the giving direction to that motion, to Mechanics.
-In so far as the mass projected is in a liquid state, the art is that of making Jets d'eau, i.e. playing fountains: a branch which, by its perfect innocence and comparative insignificance, forms a striking contrast with the other in which the instruction is administered.
-At this next, and other succeeding stages, the same ground will be retrodden: and in it, as relative capacity advances, information will be afforded, of that sort, which, in books of Geography, used to be comprehended under that name, but of late years has been referred to a separate name, viz.
-Statistics: such as that which concerns population, the manner and proportions, in which the matter of wealth, the matter of power, and the matter of dignity, are distributed,-quantity and quality of military force, &c. &c.
+From a Greek word, which signifies to cast : called also the theory of projectiles, from a Latin word of the same signification.
+The mass projected is either in a solid or in a liquid state : in so far as it is in a solid state, the art of Gunnery is included in it : an art, which, in so far as concerns the motion produced, belongs, since the invention of gunpowder, to Chemistry; and in so far as concerns the giving direction to that motion, to Mechanics.
+In so far as the mass projected is in a liquid state, the art is that of making Jets d'eau, i. e. playing fountains · a branch which, by its perfect innocence and comparative insignificance, forms a striking contrast with the other.

-In detail, neither can Gunnery, any more than Fortification, or Navigation, present any sufficient title to admittance into the Chrestomathic school: but, in so far as they are, all of them, comprehended in Natural Philosophy, it would be leaving an incongruous gap, not to give some general intimation of the general principles on which they respectively depend.
+In detail, neither can Gunnery, any more than Fortification, or Narigation, present any sufficient title to admittance into the Chrestomathic school: but, in so far as they are, all of them, comprehended in Natural Philosophu, it would be leaving an incongruous gap, not to give some general intimation of the general principles on which they respectively depend.